Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

     * With unspecified diabetes codes >1 prior to earliest / >1 year after latest gestational diabetes code (excluding history of gestational diabetes), implying possible Type 1/2 diabetes
 (All to do + can compare frequencies to de Luisignan paper)

-Other data issues flagged by previous scripts:
-* Those with no type-specific diabetes codes (n=122,814 or 15.8% of the cohrot as per above flowchart)
-* Potential issue with diagnosis dates explored in script 03_dpctn_diabetes_diagnosis_dates

 &nbsp;

 ### 07_dpctn_mody_calculator